rebeccaacioadea/project-1/README.md

 ## Snake Movement

 The movement of the snake was controlled by using an array to control the position on the snake's head and it's tail on the grid.
 As the snake's head moves right, left, up or down the grid.
-The snake's tail with a position snakeTailPositionsArray[0] replace the postion of the snake's head
+The snake's tail with a position ***snakeTailPositionsArray[0]*** replaces the postion of the snake's head.
 ![](https://i.imgur.com/dqeZucc.png)

 ![](https://i.imgur.com/CYppHbwl.png)